Scalar that

 Data Types: single| double

-Response variable which has to
+Response variable that has to

 be smoothed, specified as